Kix48/RubiksSolver/README.md

 What this means is that instead of moving the indicated face CLOCKWISE, you will move it COUNTER-CLOCKWISE.
 If you are having trouble, flip the cube until you have the indicated face pointed towards you, and then do the CLOCKWISE or COUNTER-CLOCKWISE move.
 Alternatively, you can use this program along side any basic Rubiks Cube solving video as it follows most of the moves that will be performed in the video.

+Future Ideas:
+- Make some optimizations (Remove moves that cancel each other out)
+- Add OpenCV